BrandonKassab/CABA-app/README.md

 # CABA App 🏀📱

-An iOS application built in SwiftUI for managing **CABA (Central Amateur Basketball Association)** player profiles, tournaments, standings, and media highlights.
+An iOS application built in SwiftUI for managing **CABA (Chaldean Assyrian Basketball Association)** player profiles, tournaments, standings, and media highlights.

 ⚠️ **Note:** This app is still in active development.
 Features and design may change as the project evolves.